teracow/googliser/README.md

 4. The results are parsed and all image links are extracted and saved to a list file in this sub-directory.
 Any links for **YouTube** and **Vimeo** are removed.

-5. The script then iterates through this list file and downloads the first [n]umber of available images into this sub-directory.
-Up to 400 images can be downloaded.
-If an image is unavailable, the script skips it and continues until it has downloaded the requested amount or its failure-limit is reached.
+5. The script then iterates through this list and downloads the first [**n**]umber of available images into this sub-directory.
+Up to 400 images can be requested.
+If an image is unavailable, the script skips it and continues downloading until it has obtained the required amount of images or its failure-limit has been reached.

 6. Lastly, a thumbnail gallery image is built using **[ImageMagick](http://www.imagemagick.org)'s montage**.

 ---
 **Notes:**

 I wrote this so that users do not have to obtain an API key from Google to download multiple images.
-It also uses **[Wget](https://www.gnu.org/software/wget/)** as I think it's more widely available than alternatives such as **[cURL](https://github.com/curl/curl)**.
+It uses **[Wget](https://www.gnu.org/software/wget/)** as I think it's more widely available than alternatives such as **[cURL](https://github.com/curl/curl)**.

-Thumbnail gallery building can now be disabled if not required.
+Thumbnail gallery building can be disabled if not required.
 As a guide, I built from 380 images (totalling 70MB) and created a single gallery image file that is 191MB with dimensions of 8,004 x 7,676 (61.4MP).
 This took **montage** 10 minutes to render on my old Atom D510 CPU :)

 This script will need to be updated from time-to-time as Google periodically change their search results page-code.
 The last functional check of this script by me was on 2016-06-09.